Flurry Rogue Leveling Guide

 Caltrops and Smoke Grenade Swaps

-Shadow Imbuement is a great early game skill, however as you solve Energy issues, increase the size and damge of Flurry, and reduce the cooldown of Shadow Clone and can activate it consistently, Shadow Imbuement becomes less and less important and can be removed.
+Shadow Imbuement is a great early game skill, however as you solve Energy issues, increase the size and damage of Flurry, and reduce the cooldown of Shadow Clone and can activate it consistently, Shadow Imbuement becomes less and less important and can be removed.
 Similarly, after you find Umbrous, Dark Shroud no longer needs to be on your skill bar as you gain its benefits through combat.
 Caltrops and Smoke Grenade are great ways to boost damage output against harder enemies and can be added into the build.
 Blade Shift can also be removed if you are able to use Flurry without running out of Energy.
 More info in the Flurry Rogue Endgame section below.

 Check out our Renown Guide to unlock all your additional Skill Points efficiently.

-Rogue Specializations
+Rogue Specialization

-Learn more details in our full Rogue Specialization Guide.
+Learn more details and how to unlock this system in our full Rogue Class Overview.

 Gear & Stat Priorities